xKosinus/PriMut/README.md

 # Mutagenesis_Protocol
-This repository provides a complete workflow for Site‑Directed Mutagenesis experiment planning — from primer design, to mutation step planning, to generating printable protocols and tube labels.
-It is tailored for molecular biology workflows involving multi‑site mutagenesis with automated primer design and PDF output.
+This repository provides a complete workflow for site-directed mutagenesis experiment planning with a modern Windows GUI — from primer design and mutation step planning to generating printable protocols and tube labels.
+It is tailored for molecular biology workflows involving multi-site mutagenesis with automated primer design and detailed PDF output.

 ✨ Key Features
 - Automated Primer Design